visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Once the browser application opens the Silo_ file, type *"ls"* to see the contents of the Silo_ file.
 From there, typing the name of any of the objects shown in the object listing will print information about that object to the console.

+Silo_ also supports a point-n-click interface to inspecting a Silo_ file called *silex* as well as a python extension module for reading and writing Silo_ files.
 Silo files and parallel codes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~